DGladwell/dangladwellautomationshowcase/README.md

 **With additional time beyond the 2-hour assessment window, I would:**

 1. **Implement comprehensive logging** to capture the exact request/response data when 500 errors occur
-2. **Add test data cleanup** to ensure each test run starts with a clean state
+2. **Add test data cleanup** to ensure a clean state for each test run
 3. **Create a booking availability checker** to verify dates before attempting to book
 4. **Implement retry logic** with exponential backoff for transient server errors
 5. **Add detailed error reporting** to help identify patterns in the 500 errors
 6. **Coordinate with the backend team** to improve error handling for booking conflicts

-The current implementation includes basic error handling as a fallback, but a production environment would require more robust debugging and error recovery mechanisms.
+The current implementation includes basic error handling as a fallback, but with more time and development it would be ideal to implement more robust debugging and error recovery mechanisms.